Anyline/mobile-ocr-documentation-anyline/source/includes/_xamarinSetupGuide.md

 You now have added a Barcode scan view to your activity.
 However, depending on which scanning type you want to implement, choose one of these module-specific views:

-- Barcode scanning
+- Barcode scanning:
     - at.nineyards.anyline.modules.barcode.BarcodeScanView
-- Energy meter scanning
+- Energy meter scanning:
 	- at.nineyards.anyline.modules.energy.EnergyScanView
-- MRZ and passport scanning
+- MRZ and passport scanning:
 	- at.nineyards.anyline.modules.mrz.MrzScanView

 Because we named the element "AnylineScanview" (`android:id="@+id/AnylineScanView"` in the XML code), this element is added automatically to the Resource.Designer.cs class when the project is being built.